Publications:

-Consumer attributes, such as gender or age, are frequently used by insurance companies when determining the price of their services.
-For instance, young male drivers are charged more than young females for car insurance in many countries, presumably because they are expected to be riskier.
-In 2019, California banned auto insurance companies from using the information on gender in their pricing algorithms.
+Insurance companies frequently use consumer attributes, such as gender or age, to set prices for their services.
+Young male drivers, for example, are often charged more than young females for car insurance, as they are considered as riskier.
+In 2019, California banned auto insurance companies from using information on gender in their pricing algorithms.
 I study how this ban affects the gender gap in prices, using a difference-in-differences strategy with older individuals and other states as control groups.
-I find that the ban reduced the gender gap in the insurance premiums paid by young drivers by around 65 percent, but it failed to eliminate it completely.
-My analysis of the pricing algorithm of a large insurance company in California indicates that the persistence of the gap is partly due to the readjustment of the algorithm, with gender proxies receiving larger weights.
-For instance, drivers using specific car models associated with young males started paying up to 20 percent more after the ban.
-My findings illustrate the limitations of anti-discrimination policies that impose group-blind pricing, with implications for designing fairer algorithmic regulations.
+I find that the ban reduced the gender gap in the insurance premiums paid by young drivers by around 55 percent, but it failed to eliminate it completely.
+My analysis of the pricing algorithm of a large insurance company in California indicates that algorithms are adjusted in a way that characteristics that are correlated with the riskiest gender group receive larger weights in pricing after the policy.
+For instance, drivers using specific car models associated with young males were charged up to 22 percent more after the ban.
+My findings highlight the limitations of anti-discrimination policies that impose group-blind pricing and provide insights for designing fairer regulations for algorithms.

 Reducing Discrimination with Information: Evidence from Online Freelancing Platforms